Pickleball Gear

 Price

-Intermediate paddles can cost anywhere from $80-250, and you usually get what you pay for.
+Intermediate paddles can cost anywhere from $50-250, and you usually get what you pay for.
 However, new paddles are becoming available that are incredible value for money.
-The Vatic Pro Flash and PRISM Flash are two examples of high-quality paddles at very affordable prices.
+The Vatic Pro PRISM Flash and the Friday Original are two examples of high-quality paddles at very affordable prices.

 I've included a section in each of my reviews on value for money because I know how important it is.